-Note: If student rides another bus while on suspension, the suspension will increase two days for each day rules were violated.
-Bus suspensions may carry over to the next year.
+Note: If student rides another bus while on suspension, the suspension will increase two days for each day

 Category III:

 - 1. Assault on bus driver - 2.
 Possession and/or use of alcohol or drugs - 3.
 Possession of weapons of any description aboard the bus - 4.
 Using fireworks on bus